wazuh/wazuh-docker/multi-node/README.md

-# Deploy Wazuh Docker in single node configuration
+# Deploy Wazuh Docker in multi node configuration

-This deployment generates a Docker Compose stack with 1 Wazuh Manager container, 1 Wazuh Indexer container and 1 Wazuh Dashboard container.
+This deployment generates a Docker Compose stack with 2 Wazuh Manager container, 3 Wazuh Indexer container and 1 Wazuh Dashboard container.

-In case of upgrading from 4.2, the deployment hosted in the multi-node directory should be reviewed

 For the next deployment, the following steps must be performed: